 There are many different kinds of hiking pants suitable for various environments and temperatures so you have plenty of choices.
 The most important thing in a pair of hiking pants is to keep you dry and cool and not to allow moisture buildup inside your clothing.
 Softshell hiking pants are rugged, light, allow great freedom of movement, provide moderate warmth, resist wind, and repel water.
 They are also flexible, stretchy, and comfortable no matter what you’re doing.
 Softshell pants are stylish but functional and suitable for cool/cold weather activities like backpacking, bushwhacking, climbing, skiing, and snowboarding.
 You can wear softshell pants with a lightweight base layer in the cold.
 Features you want include a thigh pocket, zippered gussets on the lower leg, and instep patches.
 Fleece pants are soft, warm, comfortable, and fit nicely – ideal for camp and for supplementing your sleeping system when it’s really cold.
 They are also durable, breathable, and quick-drying, which makes them suitable for a variety of outdoor activities like backpacking, hunting, fishing, winter sports or work.
 Fleece pants are particularly good for layering under shell pants when it’s cold and wet.
 Keep in mind that since fleece pants are usually made of polyester, the fabric might generate static electricity.
 The outer side of a pair of fleece-lined pants is generally made from polyester/nylon for more durability and better weather protection.
 The lining is warm but not bulky and you won’t need an additional thermal layer underneath your pants unless hiking in very low temperatures.
 Fleece-lined pants are suitable for a multitude of activities in cold, inclement weather.
 Convertible pants for backpacking are usually manufactured from quick-drying fabrics such as polyester and nylon.
 Zip-off pants are good for backpacking in variable temperatures and changing weather conditions, especially if a big temperature change is expected due to elevation gain or loss as well as when the weather turns cool or windy during your summer hiking trips.
 If it gets too hot/cool, you can always zip-off/on the legs.
 It won’t take you more than a minute to do so.
 Convertible pants offer good protection from heavy vegetation when backpacking on maintained trails.
 They will protect your legs much better than shorts in case you have to deal with insects such as mosquitos or flies.
 The downside of the convertible pants is the presence of zippers as they can be very annoying, especially when hitting your knee while walking or pressing into your knees when you kneel down.
 Generally, if you choose a pair of well designed zip-off pants that fit properly, you won’t have to make a compromise with your comfort.
 Hiking pants, whether convertible or not, should have a gusseted crotch and articulated knees for maximum freedom of movement.

 Rain pants or waterproof hiking pants are best for windy, wet, and cold conditions.
 Rain pants need to be long enough and loose-fitting or stretchy as they will probably be worn over other pants and thus should fully cover them without restricting movement.
 Full-length zippers allow you to pull them on over your shoes, boots or crampons, and for ventilation.
 They are usually made of nylon and waterproof breathable material.
 Unsurprisingly, quality rain pants are heavier and/or more expensive, while most light options aren’t very durable.
 Avoid wearing rain pants in summer because shorts and convertible pants are usually much better options in warmer conditions as they’re much more breathable and dry quickly when damp.
+Snow pants are similar to rain pants (they are designed to keep you dry in bad weather) but they are best for hard-charging performance in winter’s cold snow.
+Snow pants usually have wide leg openings with zippers to accommodate different styles of ski and snowboard boots.

 Shorts are preferred by many backpackers as they provide excellent ventilation, freedom, and comfort.
 Moreover, they are lightweight and offer great breathability in hot weather as well as freedom of movement while negotiating any kind of terrain.
 Shorts and hiking pants make a good combination for changing weather.
 Though some hikers use shorts even in cold weather, they’re best for backpacking in hot conditions.
 Bushwhacking isn’t recommended as walking through dense thickets of thorny bushes and small trees might result in discomfort, pain, and bloody legs.